MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/limits-specifications-teams.md

 <sup>1</sup> You can schedule as many live events as you want, but you can only run 15 at a time.
 As soon as the producer joins a live event, it's considered to be running.
 The producer who attempts to join the 16th live event gets an error.

 For more information about live events and a comparison of Teams live events to Skype Meeting Broadcast, go to [Teams live events and Skype Meeting Broadcast](teams-live-events/plan-for-teams-live-events.md#teams-live-events-and-skype-meeting-broadcast).
+See also [Schedule a Teams live event](https://support.microsoft.com/office/schedule-a-teams-live-event-7a9ce97c-e1cd-470f-acaf-e6dfc179a0e2).

 > [!IMPORTANT]
 > **Microsoft 365 live event limit increases**